Driving from Florence to Rome: what to see on a road trip

 Leaving Tuscany behind and entering in the region of Umbria, the green heart of Italy.

-Perugia is the capital of Umbria, but it is also the Italian capital of chocolate (yes, Perugina chocolate and Baci were born here)!
+Perugia is the capital of Umbria, but it is also one of the Italian capitals of chocolate (yes, Perugina chocolate and Baci were born here)!
 Apart from that, Perugia is a beautiful medieval town set on a hill and still surrounded by ancient walls.
+It has an important university that makes the city quite lively considering its size.
+Do not miss the Fontana Maggiore, a marble fountain decorated with zodiac signs, a masterpiece of medieval sculpture.
+And then the Gothic cathedral and the Palazzo dei Priori with its art collection.

+I think that Perugia is one of the best places to visit between Florence and Rome.
 What about a food tour in Perugia (including wine and chocolate)?

 Orvieto